PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

     He's the King -- but before that he was a hero -- do you know what he did before he became a merchant -- saved blah blah blah.

-# Boltac Confronts the Old Duke and Torvalds

-"Your nephew was just lacking that special something that nobility is supposed to have."

-"Courage?"

-"You know, I was going to say nobility, 'cause it's sounds more poetic, but no. What you're nephew lacks is smarts.
-No offense your Dukedom, but ya an idiot."

-"You can't talk to me like that."

-"Shut up," Boltac and Torvalds said at the same time.

-"So, you know why people fight wars?"

-"I fight them to win."

-"Nah, what you really fight for, is a better negotiating position.
-And if you do it right, you don't even have to fight.
-Right?"

-"Yes," said Torvald's through a wolf's smile, "That's close enough.
-You're a cunning man, it's going to be a shame to have you put to death. "

-You're not in a position to negotiate

-Because you have the army.

-"Yes, yes, because I have the army."
-Torvalds motioned for the Companions to take Boltac away.
-But no one moved.
-"Oh, you dullards, take him."

-"Are you sure it's your army?"

-"What do you mean, I have hired them."

-"Well, about that.
-You haven't paid them."

-"And, as it turns out, I got there first.
-And I had a chest fulla gold, so, uh, boys, take him a way. "

-"we've got mountain passes, asshole.
-We're on the trade road to everywhere.
-And now, we've got a kingdom.
-And we're in business for ourselves."

 # Not So Nice Ending